RahulModak74/Bayesian-Traffic-Prism/README.md

 Our ultimate goal is to become the "Hugging Face of Cybersecurity" —a global, community-driven initiative that fosters collaboration, innovation, and trust in the fight against cybercrime.

+How to Install:

+Please see Installation.md for detailed instructions.
+Docker instance for quick installation is planned.

+For professional installations and setting up of advanced rules and other features, you may want to consider our consulting/training offerings.
+Pl get in touch pbi@bayesiananalytics.in

 🚀 What is Traffic-Prism?
 Traffic-Prism is an adaptive, AI-powered web application firewall (WAF) designed to complement existing WAFs like Nginx firewall, ModSecurity and DDoS FastNetMon.
 It provides advanced features such as: